 There are two main types of VoIP:

 With hosted VoIP, you plug your phones into your computer network.
-When you make a call your voice signal travels down your internet connection.
+When you make a call your voice travels down your internet connection.
 This means you don’t need any phone lines (reducing line rental costs), but you do need a fast broadband connection.

 Because a hosted VoIP system relies on software running on a server, it offers a greater set of services than a physical switchboard ever could.
 It’s always up to date and your VoIP supplier will take care of maintenance.

 In either case, the cost of individual calls is decided by your service provider.
 If you have a physical switchboard, then they may be paid to a telephone company like BT.
-If you run a hosted VoIP system, you usually pay all of your charges to the company which provides the system.
+If you run a hosted VoIP system, you pay all charges to the company which provides the system.

 It’s often hard to work out exactly how much line rental and call charges will cost you.
 Look for a company with a clear pricing policy and structure.